ChrisWhealy/geonames_hana/README.md

 It is not possible to refresh the data more often than once in any given refresh period.

 It is possible however that the data for a certain country has not changed within the last 24 hours.
-Therefore, the requests to download a country's ZIP are always made with the `'If-None-Match'` HTTP header field set to the eTag value returned from the last time this ZIP was downloaded.
+Therefore, the requests to download a country's ZIP file are always made with the `'If-None-Match'` HTTP header field set to the eTag value returned from the last time this ZIP file was requested.

 <a name="batch-size"></a>
 ### HANA write batch size